martinjiang8/tensorflow1.5/README.md

 # How To Train an Object Detection Classifier Using TensorFlow (GPU) on Windows 10 in 10 minutes

-EdjeElectronics did a great tutorial on how to train object detection classifier using tensorflow GPU on windows 10, (https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) however the youtube was made two years ago, the GPU driver, CUDA, cuDNN, tensorflow had many other things had a lot revisions since then, it won't work if you simply choose to use latest revision.
+EdjeElectronics did a great tutorial on how to train object detection classifier using tensorflow GPU on windows 10. (https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)
+However the youtube was made two years ago, the GPU driver, CUDA, cuDNN, tensorflow, Python and many other things had a lot revisions since then, it won't work if you simply choose to install latest revision for all.
-I tried to provide some scripts to automate the installation so save you days struggling on varies errors and missing files.
+I tried to provide some scripts to automate the installation so you won't struggling on varies errors and missing files.
-I am not trying to replace or negative Edje's tutorial, actually after you sucessfully installed the softwares, I would suggest you go back to Edje's tutorial because he provided instructions about how and why to do these steps.
+I am not trying to replace or negative Edje's tutorial, actually after you sucessfully installed the softwares, I would strongly suggest you go back to Edje's tutorial because he provided detailed instructions about how and why to do these things.

 install 7zip                       https://www.7-zip.org/download.html